 Sort of...: Spinal stenosis means there is decreased space available for the spinal sac & spinal nerves.
 This can be due to pressure from bulging discs, arthritic joints, thickening of the spinal ligaments, tumors, congential problems, etc. Foraminal stenosis is decreased space available for one of the individual nerves around the area that it exits off the main spinal canal (known as the neural foramen). ...Read more

 - Do cops with tight belts get spinal stenosis?

-- What is the treatment for spinal stenosis?
+- What is effacement of the anterior csf space without cord flattening or spinal stenosis?

 - Exercises for spinal stenosis in the neck

 - Is spinal stenosis a disability?